DataPowered/DataPowered.io_site/site/content/post/2017-10-18-post-data-guidelines.md

 author = ["Caterina"]
 +++

-> This content was first published on [The Data Team @ The Data Lab blog](https://thedatateam.silvrback.com/data-guidelines).

 The extent to which a dataset follows a set of commonly expected guidelines will often determine how much time you have left to spend thinking about your analysis.
 Ideally, you might intend to spend 20% of your time cleaning the data for a project, and 80% planning and carrying out your actual analysis.
 But often, it might turn out to be the complete opposite.
 A messy, non-standardized dataset can end up taking up most of your time, so that when you finally bring it into a usable format, you realize you have to rush and finish up with your project.